 Comment 8: p.
 6 (lines 42-50): When explaining the CVOE task, the authors argue that it can be presented in pure and in switch block which allows the computation of the local and global switch costs.
 This passage sounds like a special advantage and therefore an argument for using this task.
 As far as I know, this possibility is not that much limited to the CVOE task: there are very many other tasks, that can be used in both pure and in switch blocks and allow the computation of different types of costs.

 Response: Yes, these switch cost types can be computed with other tasks.
-However, the major advantage of the CVOE task is that the two task types used (consonant/vowel classification and odd/even classification) are relatively balanced in terms of participant knowledge (i.e., participants are generally not markedly better at one task set than another).
+However, an advantage of the CVOE task is that the two task types used (consonant/vowel classification and odd/even classification) are relatively balanced in terms of participant knowledge (i.e., participants are typically not markedly better at one task set than another).
 If tasks were unbalanced, this would add additional variability when computing switch costs.
-This is an important point to note, but it is also important to highlight the benefits of using CVOE.
-We have updated this section accordingly and now reference other switch-tasks which similarly allow for pure block-switch block comparisons (pg. xx).
+This is an important point to note, but it is also important to highlight the benefits of using CVOE (pg.
+7).
+We have updated this section accordingly and now reference other switch-tasks which similarly allow for pure block-switch block comparisons (pg.
+6).

 Comment 9: p.20 (lines 45-54): The paragraph is difficult to understand, even after repeated reading.
 The authors explain the finding that random switching increased local costs by referring to the study of Huff et al. (2015).
 Did they accidentally mention only the alternating runs condition?
 They further explain that younger adults produced larger local switch costs than older adults and why, and close the paragraph with the conclusion that local costs in random switching become exaggerated relative to predictive switching etc. The logic of this paragraph needs to be checked.

 Response: Huff et al.’s (2015) study did not include a random-switch block and thus the comparisons we make between the two switch block types were not available.
 We have clarified this in the paragraph.
 Huff et al. argued that the increased local costs on younger adults likely reflected a task-set inertia, which referred to a carry-over effect of the previous task set when the instructions shifted.
 Regarding local costs for random switching in the present study, we reasoned that if local costs reflected task-set inertia, these costs should be further elevated when task-set inertia is combined with random switching, which is inherently more difficult than predictive switching.
 Thus, random local costs are inflated relative to predictive local costs due to a combination of task-inertia and greater burdens placed on task-set reconfiguration processes.
-We have reworked this section on pg. xx clarify this point.
+We have reworked this section on pg.
+22 to clarify this point.

 Comment 10: p.22 (lines 26-29): The authors discuss why a decrease in local switch costs across bins found in their study is in contrast to the results of Huff et al. (2015) who found an increase in these costs.
 They discuss the inclusion of additional trials and potential fatigue effects as one reason for this discrepancy in the results.
 This interpretation is not really plausible to me, since the occurrence of fatigue effects is usually interpreted as causing more lapses of attention, which should lead to longer RTs in the longest RT task trials.
 Here the authors seem to argue the opposite.
 At this point I would like additionally remind the discussion of the DeJong account (2000) for interpreting residual switch costs.